Materials-Consortia/OPTIMADE/optimade.rst

     For more information, see section `Database-Provider-Specific Namespace Prefixes`_.

 **API implementation**
-    A realization of the OPTiMaDe API that a database provider uses to serve data from one or more databases.
+    A realization of the OPTIMADE API that a database provider uses to serve data from one or more databases.

 **Identifier**
     Names that MUST start with a lowercase letter ([a-z]) or an underscore ("\_") followed by any number of lowercase alphanumerics ([a-z0-9]) and underscores ("\_").